stonybrook-lin539/main/source/main/02_ngrams_linguistics/00_ngrams.md

 :::

-(For the particular observant readers: Yes, bigrams with edge markers are still not quite enough to detect that the consonant cluster *kn* occurred at the beginning of a word, but we will get there soon.)
+(For particularly observant readers: Yes, bigrams with edge markers are still not quite enough to detect that the consonant cluster *kn* occurred at the beginning of a word, but we will get there soon.)

 ## Bigram grammars